quicwg/base-drafts/draft-ietf-quic-http.md

 In HTTP/2, only request and response bodies (the frame payload of DATA frames) are subject to flow control.
-All HTTP/3 frames are sent on QUIC streams, so all frames on all streams are flow-controlled in HTTP/3.
+All HTTP/3 frames are sent on QUIC streams, so all frames on all streams are flow controlled in HTTP/3.

 Due to the presence of other unidirectional stream types, HTTP/3 does not rely exclusively on the number of concurrent unidirectional streams to control the